brugr9/UEPluginVolumeCreator/README.md

 If the whole range of 4096 Hounsfield Units data is mapped to 256 gray levels, the contrast becomes quite bad.
 Therefore, the so called Values Of Interest VOI aka 'DICOM Window' was introduced to downsize the range of Hounsfield data to map.
 The window is defined by its center and width.

-Plugin "Volume Creator" provides with a "Values Of Interest Actor" or VOI Actor (Blueprint Class: `BP_VOI`) to handle a DICOM Window.
+Plugin "Volume Creator" provides with a "Values Of Interest Actor" or VOI Actor (Blueprint Class: `BP_VOI`).
 The VOI Actor is an empty Actor and has no mesh.
-It consumes the Hounsfield Units encoded Volume Texture from a Scalar Volume SV Actor and applies a DICOM Window.
-In the background, the result is hold in a VOI Volume Texture.
+It consumes the Hounsfield Units encoded Volume Texture from an SV Actor and applies a DICOM Window.

 ![Blueprint Actor BP_VOI Details Panel](Docs/BP_VOI-DetailsPanel.png "Blueprint Actor BP_VOI Details Panel")<br>*Fig. 4.2.1.1.: Blueprint Actor BP_VOI &ndash; Details Panel*